KaraboSkay/KaraboSkay/README.md

 - 👋 Hi, I’m @KaraboSkay
-- 👀 I’m a noob interested in software development and design
+- 👀 I’m a noob interested in software development and cybersecurity
-- 🌱 I’m currently studying computer science
+- 🌱 I’m currently looking for work
-- 💞️ I’m looking to collaborate on development and design projects
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: Twitter - @khmolefe31

 <!---
 KaraboSkay/KaraboSkay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.